EVchargerReviews is supported by our readers. We may earn commissions from links on this page. Why trust us?

 ChargePoint Home Flex (50 Amp)

 ChargePoint is a reputable brand in public charging as well as home charging.
-The Home Flex is one of our favorites with a combination of attractive design, 50 amp performance, and responsive customer support.
+The Home Flex is a current favorite with a combination of attractive design, 50 amp performance, and responsive customer support.

-At the higher end of home chargers, the Home Flex is able to deliver up to 50 amps to your EV, which translates to approx. 36 miles of range added per hour on most EVs.
-The companion ChargePoint app allows you to schedule charging sessions when electricity is cheapest, as well as sends you reminders if you forget to plug in your Ioniq 6.
+At the higher end of home chargers, the Home Flex is able to deliver up to 50 amps to your EV, which translates to approx. 36 miles of range added per hour.
+The companion ChargePoint app allows you to schedule charging sessions when electricity is cheapest, as well as send you reminders if you forget to plug in your EV.

 - Up to 50 amp charging, 9 times faster than 120v wall outlet